 Members of the Lehigh community (Lehigh University Faculty, Staff, and Students) use their Lehigh identification card to check out items that circulate (note that some materials, such as reference books and journals, may not be checked out by anyone--they may only be used in the Library).
 Visitors may have or may be able to obtain borrowing privileges, as follows:

 Please be aware that borrowing privileges for visitors does not include ILL (interlibrary loan) or document delivery services, and does not permit the use of general Lehigh computing facilities.
 ILL services must be obtained through your home institution or local public library.
-Available computing resources are limited to library kiosks (for catalog and database searching only).

 Special Collections serves as the repository for the University's collections of rare books and manuscripts, and for holdings relating to its own history.
 Access to the Special Collections material is through the Bayer Galleria, on the third floor of the Linderman Library.
 Reading room hours are 1 p.m.to 5 p.m., Monday through Friday, except for University holidays.
 Researchers coming from a distance may make arrangements for longer access times.
 All persons, whether members of the University community or not, with a legitimate need to use materials in the collection, are welcome.
 Special Collections can be reached by email at firstname.lastname@example.org or by phone at (610)758-5185.